munificent/craftinginterpreters/book/types-of-values.md

 ^code op-arithmetic (1 before, 1 after)

-The comparison operators `>` and `<` we'll add soon take numbers as *operands* but their *result* is a Boolean.
-Passing the wrapping macro as an argument lets us reuse the `BINARY_OP` macro for those operators too.
+Soon, I'll show you why we made the wrapping macro an argument.

 ## Two New Types

-Speaking of Booleans, it's time to add some new types.
+Finally, it's time to add some new types.
 All of our existing clox code is back in working order.
 We've got a running numeric calculator that now does a number of pointless paranoid runtime type checks.
 We can represent other types internally, but there's no way for a user's program to ever create a value of one of those types.

 Not until now, that is.
 We'll start by adding compiler support for the three new
 literals: `true`, `false`, and `nil`.
 They're all pretty simple, so we'll do all